isabella232/dynamic-media-classic.en-1/help/previewing-videos-video-viewer.md

 ### Adding or editing a video viewer preset {#adding-or-editing-a-video-viewer-preset}

 You can use Viewer Presets to see various viewer types and their pre-defined settings.
-You can also add and edit your own customized viewer presets or edit existing viewer presets that come with Scene7 Publishing System.
+You can also add and edit your own customized viewer presets or edit existing viewer presets that come with Dynamic Media Classic.

 In Viewer Presets you can activate, filter, sort, and preview Viewer Presets.